Linaro/lava/doc/v2/contribution-intro.rst

 adding a new device to LAVA.
 Beware: device integration is **the most difficult way to contribute** to the LAVA Software Community Project.
-Our recommendation is to start slowly, get familiar with devices like QEMU or LXC first and learn how to design a Test Plan which suits your needs.
+Our recommendation is to start slowly, get familiar with devices like QEMU or docker first and learn how to design a Test Plan which suits your needs.

 Before you start